hyperledger/web3j-docs/docs/embedded_ethereum.md

 While running locally it is possible to debug the internal state of the EVM when deploying and invoking functions on a contracts.

-You do this by giving the embedded Web3j service what's called an operational tracer.
+You do this by giving the embedded Web3j service what's called an operation tracer.
 We have developed one which allow for console based debugging sessions and code walk throughs called ```ConsoleDebugTracer```.

 To enable this simply pass an instance of this in as a second parameter on the ```EmbeddedWeb3jService``` constructor.